cosimameyer/cosimameyer.com/content/post/2022-09-18-curating-r-ladies-twitter-account-a-fun-ride/index.md

 {{< statictweet "1570273730588250113" >}}

-When thinking back to when I learned most, it almost always involves some kind of visual clue.
+When thinking back to when I learned most, it almost always involves some kind of visual cue.
 That's why I tried to add as many images or illustrations as possible and also used GIFs to show interactive behavior.
 To create the GIFs, I used the screen recording (that comes as a default program on a Mac and you can activate it using Cmd + Shift + 5) and converted the `.mov` files into `.gif` files using [Convertio](https://convertio.co).

 To visualize code, I relied on the code snippets output by [carbon.now.sh](https://carbon.now.sh) where you copy-paste your code, choose a nice theme, and export it as a `.png` file.